tvdboom/ATOM/docs_sources/user_guide/logging.md

 exist, a new public repo is created.

 !!! note
-    If you are logged into your DAGsHub account when running atom's constructor, a page on your web browser is automatically opened to give access permissions.
+    * If you are logged into your DAGsHub account when running atom's constructor, a page on your web browser is automatically opened to give access permissions.
 If not, read [here](https://dagshub.com/docs/integration_guide/mlflow_tracking/#3-set-up-your-credentials) how to set up your DAGsHub credentials.

-!!! info
-    When using ATOM on [Databricks](https://databricks.com/), the
-    experiment's name should include the complete path to the storage, e.g. `/Users/username@domain.com/experiment_name`.
+    * When using ATOM on [Databricks](https://databricks.com/), the experiment's name should include the complete path to the storage, e.g. `/Users/username@domain.com/experiment_name`.

 The following elements are tracked: